Tuesday, February 18, 2025

 Summary of Findings

-The Guido modulation algorithm is nonlinear, and becomes increasingly nonlinear as the amplitudes of two input tones approach each other.
+The polar modulation algorithm is nonlinear, and becomes increasingly nonlinear as the amplitudes of two input tones approach each other.
 When this happens, as with any nonlinear system, many harmonics are generated and these harmonics are at frequencies that are multiples of the difference-frequency of the input tones.
 For example, if the input signals are at 1kHz and 1.9kHz, the difference frequency is 900Hz, and there are harmonics at 1800Hz, 2700Hz, 3600Hz, etc.

 The harmonics are critical to the correct generation of the RF output.
 By "magic" the harmonics generated by the frequency variations exactly cancel the harmonics generated by the amplitude variations, resulting in a clean RF signal.
-Any reduction of the harmonic signals that are caused by bandwidth limitations in either the frequency or amplitude paths will result in spurious signals in the output.
+Any reduction in the harmonic signals that are caused by bandwidth limitations in either the frequency or amplitude paths will result in spurious signals in the output.

 A rough rule of thumb for the case of equal-amplitude input signals is that the bandwidth of the frequency and amplitude paths need to be approximately 5x the maximum expected frequency-difference in order to keep the output's spurious signals more than 30dB below either test tone.
 For instance, the si5351 can only be updated at about 12ksps maximum (with overclocking the I2C bus beyond spec), and so has a maximum bandwidth of 6kHz.
-Such a system will show spurious signals of worse than 30dB whenever equal-amplitude dual-tone signals are applied that have a freequency difference greater than \(\frac{6kHz}{5} = 1200Hz\).
+Such a system will show spurious signals of worse than 30dB whenever equal-amplitude dual-tone signals are applied that have a freequency difference greater than 6kHz5=1200Hz.
+However, as will be seen later, improvements are achievable if the amplitude path has a higher bandwidth than the frequency path.

 The same test on a laboratory hardware test set-up is: